filecoin-project/filecoin-docs/content/en/about-filecoin/how-filecoin-works.md

 weight: 20
 ---

 This page gives a basic introduction to how the Filecoin network operates.
-While Filecoin is similar to other cryptocurrencies, there are some differences that developers looking to build on the network should be aware of.
+While the Filecoin network is similar to other cryptocurrency networks, there are some differences that developers looking to build on the network should be aware of.

 ## The Network